 Our advisor utilizes the Americas Investment Committee to govern multiple aspects of our portfolio.
 The committee monitors our strategy for portfolio allocations among real properties, real estate equity securities and real estate loans consistent with the target allocations approved by our board of directors.
 The committee is also responsible for (i) monitoring liquidity for compliance with our investment guidelines, (ii) reviewing our investment guidelines that will be implemented by our advisor and (iii) developing, monitoring and implementing financing strategies and material capital expenditures.
 The Americas Investment Committee monitors our investment strategy and portfolio performance and provides guidance to real estate professionals in order to assist them with meeting our investment objectives.
 In addition, the Americas Investment Committee evaluates direct investment opportunities in real properties for our portfolio and monitors individual investment exit strategies with respect to our real properties.
 The committee reviews and approves each potential real property investment before our advisor considers the opportunity for our portfolio.
 The Americas Investment Committee also screens and approves investments in real estate loans, including the origination or purchase of debt instruments and the disposition, financing, re-financing, workout or material modification or restructuring of such investments.
-The members of the Americas Investment Committee are Jane Benefield, Courtney Burkett, Terence Callahan, Timothy E. Ellsworth, Stephen George, W. Todd Henderson, Vikram Mehra, Michael J. Nigro, John W. Vojticek and Kevin White; provided, however, that Ms. Benefield will only vote on matters relating to our investments in retail properties, Ms. Burkett will only vote on matters relating to our investments in residential properties, Mr. Callahan will only vote on matters related to our investments in real properties located in the Easter region, Mr. George will only vote on matters related to our investments in office and industrial properties, and Mr. Vojticek will only vote on matters related to our investments in real estate securities.
+The members of the Americas Investment Committee are Jane Benefield, Courtney Burkett, Terence Callahan, Stephen George, W. Todd Henderson, Vikram Mehra, Michael J. Nigro, John W. Vojticek and Kevin White; provided, however, that Ms. Benefield will only vote on matters relating to our investments in retail properties, Ms. Burkett will only vote on matters relating to our investments in residential properties, Mr. George will only vote on matters related to our investments in office and industrial properties, and Mr. Vojticek will only vote on matters relating to our investments in real estate securities.
 The members of the Americas Investment Committee are all employees of DWS.

 For information concerning the background of Mr. Henderson, see "-Directors and Executive Officers" above.
 For information concerning the background of Mses.
 Benefield and Burkett and Messrs.
-Callahan, Ellsworth, George, Mehra, Nigro, Vojticek and White, see "-Our Sponsor and Advisor" above.
+Callahan, George, Mehra, Nigro, Vojticek and White, see "-Our Sponsor and Advisor" above.